MIT-Emerging-Talent/ET6-CDSP-group-23-repo/1_datasets/README.md

 Since there’s no ready-made dataset for this specific question, we created our own by scraping from trusted sources.

+> ⚠️ **Note:**
+>
-> ⚠️ **Note:** We are **excluding goalkeepers** from this research to keep the analysis more focused and because richer, more consistent data is available for outfield players (defenders, midfielders, forwards).
+> - We are **excluding goalkeepers** to keep the analysis focused and because more consistent data is available for outfield players (defenders, midfielders, forwards).
+> - We are also **excluding loaned players** after their transfer, since their playing time and role in the club are often unclear or temporary.
+This helps us focus on **full-time transfers** and get more reliable post-transfer performance metrics.

 ---